MASLAB/kitbot-how-to/README.md

 To connect the motor encoder, plug in the encoder wires, matching the colors into the encoder port of corresponding motor.

 ### Servo connection
 Raven supports up to 4 servos.
-Each servo port is made of a column of black, red, and yellow pins.
+Each servo port is made of a column of [black, red, and yellow pins](#servo-pins).
 The left most servo port is for servo 1 and right most port is for servo 4.

 To connect the servo, install the servo connector directly onto the servo pins, matching brown to black, red to red, and orange to yellow.

 ### Switch connection
 Raven has 5 switches that gets connected to ground when closed.
-Each switch port is made of a row of your team's favorite colors.
+Each switch port is made of a row of [your team's favorite colors](#switch-pins).
+The left side of the port is connected to ground.
+The right side is as followed from top to bottom:
+1. GPIO 6
+2. GPIO 16
+3. GPIO 5
+4. GPIO 7
+5. GPIO 19

+### qwiic connection
+Raven also have 2 qwiic ports to support qwiic devices such as another inertial measurement sensor, color sensor, GPS, and even an LCD.
+Behind the connectors are connection to the I2C ports of the Raspberry Pi.
+The left connector is for I2C port 1 and right connector is for I2C port 2.
+More information about qwiic connection system can be found here: https://www.sparkfun.com/qwiic

 ## Battery
 > [!WARNING]